Do You Sweat After You Eat? What Your Body Is Trying to Tell You About Your Diet and Health

 • As mentioned, sugar and carbs make your blood levels spike.
 This can trigger sweating, especially for people with diabetes.
 These types of foods also produce a thermic effect when eaten because they are more difficult to break down.

-• The caffeine in drinks affects your central nervous system and causes your heart rate to increase and blood pressure to go up.
-Your body then begins to simulate the flight or fight response, triggering your sweat glands.
+• The caffeine in drinks affects your central nervous system and causes your heart rate and blood pressure to increase.
+Your body may then simulate he flight or fight response, triggering your sweat glands.

 • Alcohol can cause your body to overheat.
 When this happens, your heart rate increases and your internal body temperature rises.
 As a result, your body starts to sweat to cool things down.